Lawsuit: Cop fired for not shooting armed suicidal suspect

 "The investigation further revealed that the officer froze on the scene, not communicating with the other officers involved," a statement by the city released in September says.

 The lawsuit takes a very different view.
-"The Weirton Police Department terminated Mr. Mader's employment because he chose not to use deadly force to shoot and kill and African-American man, who was suicidal, and whom Mr. Mader reasonably believed did not pose a risk of death or serious bodily injury," the suit says.
+"The Weirton Police Department terminated Mr. Mader's employment because he chose not to use deadly force to shoot and kill an African-American man, who was suicidal, and whom Mr. Mader reasonably believed did not pose a risk of death or serious bodily injury," the suit says.

 The suit alleges Mader's termination was used to defend and rationalize the deadly force used by the officer who shot Williams.